-This is an examination of the tube that passes from your bladder to the outside that carries your urine, using x-ray dye to show the length of the tube from the bladder to the outside.
+This is an examination of the tube (urethra) that carries urine from your bladder to the outside of your body.
+Using X-ray dye, the length of the tube from the bladder to the outside will be demonstrated.

 What preparation is required?

-The procedure uses x-rays and the amount of radiation used is small, however if you think you may be pregnant please inform the department before attending the appointment.
+The procedure uses X-rays and the amount of radiation used is very low, however if you think you may be pregnant please inform the department before attending the appointment.

 What happens when I arrive?

-- You will arrive at gate 18 reception area whereby a member of the Imaging team will take you through to the fluoroscopy waiting room.
+- You will arrive at Gate 18 reception area and a member of the Imaging team will take you through to the fluoroscopy waiting room.

-- A radiographer will discuss the procedure with you.
+- A doctor or specialist radiographer will discuss the procedure with you.
 You will be given an opportunity to ask questions.
 If you are happy to proceed you will be asked to change into a hospital gown.